Tier-1 Dynamical Realization: The Coupled Dirac–Λ System

 The coupled system forces three physical results that follow from equations (E1)–(E8) without additional input.
 Each is a theorem, not a postulate.

-7.1 Born Rule Rigidity: Why p=2p = 2
+9.1 Born Rule Rigidity: Why p=2p = 2

-The Born rule - that measurement probabilities are given by Pk=ψϕk2P_k = |\langle\psi|\phi_k\rangle|^2 - is usually taken as an axiom of quantum mechanics.
+The Born rule, that measurement probabilities are given by Pk=ψϕk2P_k = |\langle\psi|\phi_k\rangle|^2 is usually taken as an axiom of quantum mechanics.
 In the Tier-1 system, it is a theorem.

 Curvature rigidity.
 Equip the Yukawa moduli space with the metric induced by the Schatten pp-norm.
-For p>2p > 2, the Schatten geometry has dominantly positive sectional curvature; by Bishop–Gromov comparison, volume contraction forces detDΦ1|\det D\Phi| \geq 1, violating the contractivity needed for a stable fixed point.
+For p>2p > 2, the Schatten geometry has dominantly positive sectional curvature; by Bishop–Gromov comparison, volume contraction forces detDΦ1|\det D\Phi| \geq 1, violating contractivity.
 For p<2p < 2, dominantly negative curvature inflates the effective spectral radius beyond 1, destroying the spectral gap.
 At p=2p = 2, the Hilbert–Schmidt geometry is flat: Ric(g2)=0\mathrm{Ric}(g_2) = 0.
 No curvature obstruction exists.

 Modular flow identification.
 The linearised saturation dynamics is isomorphic to the Tomita–Takesaki modular flow on the GNS Hilbert space if and only if p=2p = 2, since the GNS inner product A,Bω=Tr(ρAB)\langle A, B\rangle_\omega = \mathrm{Tr}(\rho A^*B) is the Hilbert–Schmidt inner product.